samueltorres/r8limiter/README.md

 # Rules Configuration
 Rate limiting rules are being described in yaml format.

-Please look at the following example:
+Please look at the following example, in which we are limiting any authenticated user to make 500 requests per hour, all the other users can do 1000 per hour.

 ```yaml
 domains: